Benny Higgins: Honours and awards

 In 2018, he was elected a Fellow of the Royal Society of Edinburgh.

 Other interests

 Higgins was a keen footballer and played for Glasgow Celtic, captaining the youth team in the late 1970s.
 In 2017, he took on an unpaid role as chairman of the National Galleries of Scotland, and the following year accepted a similar position at Sistema Scotland, a children's orchestra charity (succeeding Richard Holloway).

-He has an interest in literature which he has sometimes used to ruthless effect.
 At an HBOS investor annual results event, Peter Cummings, his then corporate counterpart, told analysts he felt "very, very optimistic" about the future.
 Higgins followed up by relating the story of Pollyanna, the over-optimistic girl who ended up falling out of a tree.

+Personal life

+Higgins is married, with six children and two stepdaughters.